+Describe threshold factors and grant size limits.
+A current declaration of an emergency by the Governor of Virginia relative to a flood, a hurricane, a tornado, an earthquake, or other disaster event, including droughts, snow, and ice conditions.
+OR A current declaration of an immediate and severe health threat by the State Commissioner of Health relative to the complete failure of a public water or sewer system or incident of similar significance.
+Projects are funded based on need, up to \$2.5 million.
 What are the outcome measures expected as a result of the method of distribution?
-DHCD anticipates supporting three CHDOs during the program year with the CHDO Operating Support Program.
-7 State Program Name: Down Payment Assistance Funding Sources: HOME Describe the state program addressed by the Method of Distribution.
-DPA provides down payment and closing costs assistance to income eligible (80 percent or below AMI) first-time homebuyers to obtain homes that are decent, safe and accessible.
+DHCD anticipates prompt response to existing serious and immediate threats to local health and safety.
+6 State Program Name: Down Payment Assistance Funding Sources: HOME Describe the state program addressed by the Method of Distribution.
+DPA provides down payment and closing costs assistance to income eligible (80 percent or below area median income (AMI)) first-time homebuyers to obtain homes that are decent, safe and accessible.
 The program goal is to provide homeownership opportunities to households that otherwise may not have the opportunity to own a home.
 By providing these opportunities, DHCD helps to sustain affordable housing units and overall growth in personal wealth and equity for low-income Virginians.
 The DPA program seeks to provide this assistance statewide through local sub-recipients that provide comprehensive homeownership services including for example housing counseling, debt repair services, and foreclosure prevention.